claremcgillis/Daedalus-Labyrinth/README.md

 # Problem:
    To find one path through a maze starting at a designated beginning ending at the treasure without reaching any stepping
    stone more than once.

+   [EDIT] Returns a solution that represents a path through the maze starting at a designated beginning, ending at the treasure without reaching any stepping stone more than once.

 # Recursive Abstraction
    When I am asked to
    find one path through a maze starting at a designated beginning ending at the treasure without reaching any stepping stone more than once,